AK1o9/Portfolio/README.md

 ## Sections
 ### Home
-- This page contains a summary about myself and message.
+- This page contains a summary about myself and my aims.
 ![image](https://github.com/AK1o9/portfolio/assets/96708800/a0c5c7da-35e1-4538-95fd-5146ed8c8362)
 ### About
 - Here is where I express even more about myself and my experiences.